 Here are a few people I recommend you welcome to your village:

 - Pediatrician – Of course, you will need a doctor for your baby but that’s a given.
 I recommend interviewing 2-3 of them to find a doctor who has similar beliefs as you.
-You’ll want to be similar when it comes to things like medication, breastfeeding (if you plan to).
+You’ll want to be similar when it comes to things like medication, immunizations, and breastfeeding (if you plan to).
 Also, try to find a doctor who has a great bedside manner.
 You will be seeing this doctor a LOT!
 Some doctors are good but aren’t warm and fuzzy at all.
-When you’re a new mom whose worried about your baby’s fever, you will want someone who is kind and warm AND good, of course!
+When you’re a new mom who’s worried about your baby’s fever, you will want someone who is kind and warm AND good, of course!

-- Post Partum Doula – If you have the budget, a Post Partum Doula will help YOU.
+- Post-Partum Doula – If you have the budget, a Post-Partum Doula will help YOU.
 Quite a few people will come “help with the baby” and they want to hold and care for the baby.
 This is GREAT but moms need care, too.
-A postpartum doula can help you recover from birth, educate you, and get you on the right track with being the mom you envision.
+A post-partum doula can help you recover from birth, educate you, and get you on the right track with being the mom you envision.

 - Night Nurse – Again, if you have the budget, a night nurse can help care for the baby at night to let you get more sleep if you don’t have someone in your village who can do this for you.
 If you don’t have the budget for a night nurse, consider buying or renting a SNOO Smart Bassinet ahead of time.
-It can add hours of sleep for you and your family!

 - Lactation Consultant – If you plan on breastfeeding, finding a lactation consultant ahead of time can help save you time, should you have challenges.
 Even if you don’t have challenges, a Lactation Consultant can answer questions and guide you to help you achieve your breastfeeding goals.